 The spaghetti squash is excellent at absorbing the flavor of any pasta sauce and seasonings you pair it with.
 That helps give it the similar flavor of a bowl of homemade pasta topped with sauce.
 It’s a healthier option than pasta to eat too.

 Because of that, people ask if they can stock up on the squash and freeze it.
 No matter if it’s on sale at the grocery store, or harvested from the garden, the answer to that question is yes.

 Image used under Creative Commons from Jameson Fink

 A couple of things to consider before freezing spaghetti squash.
 Always use firm and fresh spaghetti squash from the grocery store or from the garden.
 Make sure it’s washed well and cooked properly before freezing it so it holds its true flavor, texture, and color.

 Never freeze cooked spaghetti squash leftovers that have been in the refrigerator for a few days.
 It increases your chances of receiving food poisoning when you go to defrost it and eat it.
 Below is our guide on how can you freeze spaghetti squash:

 How to Freeze Spaghetti Squash?

 Before you can freeze spaghetti squash, you must first cook the squashes you have on hand.
-Make sure the squash is fresh, firm and ripe before cooking it and trying to fresh it.
-After, you must rinse the squash down with cool water to wash any debris, dirt and bacteria away.
+Make sure the squash is fresh, firm and ripe before cooking it and trying to freeze it.
+After, you must rinse the squash down with cool water to wash any debris, dirt, and bacteria away.